Guaymas – Obregon

 This stretch of highway extends into the mountains utilizing a road in good condition.
 The driving is straightforward without too much confusion.
 Once you leave Guaymas, follow the signs for Obregon and Navojoa.

-While I was driving along this section, I was exhausted, and I pulled off to the side of the road, in the middle of a mud pit, for some shuteye.
-I slept for about three hours, after which I was awoken by the federal highway police.
+While driving along this section, I was really tired, and I pulled off to the side of the road, in the middle of a mud pit, for some shuteye.
+I slept for about three hours, after which the federal highway police awoke me.
 They said something indecipherable over the intercom and sounded their siren until I popped my head out of the window of my truck.
-I waived, smiled, and said, “Buenos Dias.”
+I waived, smiled, and said, “Buenos dias.”
 After several minutes of debate between the officers, they must have decided that it was too early to get dirty for some propina.
 They drove off—my luck was finally changing.

 Hotel & Eats

 While driving from Guaymas to Obregon, I recommend getting a pit stop to grab some munch at Parador El Pollo Feliz.
 They have affordable filling meals inclusive of chicken, rice, and salad, and do not forget about their famous Pollo Asado.
 Undoubtedly, the best way to fuel yourself up before entering the next city.

 Yori Inn, set just before the center of Obregon, is a secure hotel with fair amenities.
 To get there, follow the C.dad Obregon – Guaymas/Mexico 15S road and continue straight to Calle Sinaloa.
 It has a gated and manned parking lot, ensuring the safety of your vehicle while you enjoy some rest.

 In retrospect, stopping in deserted areas is probably not safe.
 Though in a long journey, there are times when Mr. Sandman will not cooperate with the personal desire to continue driving.
 Therefore when you stop for a sojourner, always stop at a gas station, restaurant, or other luminous and populated location.